pershin-daniil/frontend-project-lvl1/README.md

 ## Brain Prime

 	brain-prime

 Prime numbers are numbers that have only 2 factors: 1 and themselves.
 Just answer "yes" or "no".
-You'll manage it.
+You'll manage it. :people_hugging:

 [![asciicast](https://asciinema.org/a/491136.svg)](https://asciinema.org/a/491136)